Unusual Options Activity Insight: Sea | Benzinga

 Unusual Options Activity Insight: Sea

-On Tuesday, shares of Sea (NYSE:SE) saw unusual options activity.
-After the option alert, the stock price moved down to $280.73.
+Shares of Sea (NYSE:SE) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $306.46.

 - Sentiment: BEARISH